szw/vim-kompleter/README.md

 In my opinion, the best experiences you will have in a conjunction with plugins like [SuperTab](https://github.com/ervandew/supertab).
-In case of [SuperTab](https://github.com/ervandew/supertab) all you have to do is to set the user completion function as the default one:
+In case of [SuperTab](https://github.com/ervandew/supertab) all you have to do is to make sure the user completion function is the default one:

     let g:SuperTabDefaultCompletionType = "<c-x><c-u>"